|Pilot 1st Lt. James L. Scarlott, O-738478 (MIA / KIA, BR) Canton, OH

 Assigned to the 5th Air Force, 3rd Bombardment Group, 13th Bombardment Squadron.
 No known nickname or nose art.
 When lost, engines R-2600-23 serial numbers 42-155164 and 42-155167.
 Weapon serial numbers unknown.

-On March 12, 1944 one of thirty-six A-20s that took off from Nadzab Airfield No. 4 (APO 713, Unit 1) on a low level strike mission against Boram Airfield west of Wewak.
+On March 12, 1944 took off from Nadzab Airfield No. 4 (APO 713, Unit 1) piloted by 1st Lt.
+James L. Scarlott as one of thirty-six A-20s on a low level strike mission against Boram Airfield west of Wewak.
 Over the target, this aircraft and A-20G 42-86625 were lagging behind the formation while making their strafing run over the target.
 Last seen halfway down the run.
-This aircraft failed to return and was declared Missing In Action (MIA).
+When this aircraft failed to return and was officially listed as Missing In Action (MIA).

 No search was made for this aircraft.